node-red/node-red-nodes/README.md

 1. cd into the `nodes` directory of Node-RED
 2. Either:
-  - download the zip of the repository and extract
+  - download the zip of the repository and extract it
   - run `git clone https://github.com/node-red/node-red-nodes.git`
 3. npm install any of the individual node dependencies

-This is all too manually, so the sooner we npm-enable this stuff the better
+This is all too manual, so the sooner we npm-enable this stuff the better

 ## Contributing